-Teaching responsibilities include transportation engineering courses (lecture and laboratory courses) and other classes in the Civil Engineering Department in the B.S. (lower- and upper-division) and M.S.
+Teaching responsibilities include geotechnical engineering courses (both lecture and laboratory courses) and other classes in the Civil Engineering Department in the B.S. and M.S.
 Civil Engineering degree programs.

-Education: An earned doctorate degree in Civil Engineering, or a closely related field, with an emphasis in transportation is required.
+Education: An earned doctorate degree in Civil Engineering, or a closely related field with an emphasis in geotechnical engineering is required.
 ABD will be considered.
 If ABD, all degree requirements must be completed by August 2023.

-Special Knowledge and Abilities: A strong background in transportation and civil engineering, and a commitment and ability to provide quality teaching, measured by past teaching, research, or coursework, are required.
+Special Knowledge and Abilities: A strong background in geotechnical engineering and a commitment and ability to provide quality teaching, measured by past teaching, research, or coursework.
 Candidate should demonstrate knowledge and commitment to building an equitable and diverse scholarly environment in teaching, mentoring, research, and service; be able to work with diverse students and colleagues; create inclusive classrooms; and apply a variety of teaching methods.
 Applicant must be effective in technical communication skills and be able to relate theory to practice.

 Experience: Applicant must pass the Fundamentals of Engineering (FE) Exam prior to the appointment date.
 A certificate of passing of the FE exam must be presented by August 2023.